 Derivatives can also be used for non-speculative purposes such as when foreign currency derivatives are used to hedge currency risk on overseas investments or by importers and exporters.

 contracts for difference (CFD), margin contracts, or rolling spot contracts.

 Anyone who offers derivatives to retail investors in New Zealand must be licensed by the FMA and must follow disclosure and client funds rules.

 Make sure that any provider of derivatives you deal with is licenced by the FMA.
 This is sometimes hard to figure out by looking at a provider’s website.
-If they are not upfront about it they probably aren’t licensed.
-If you deal with non-licensed providers you are missing out on important protections and may have no recourse if things go wrong.
+If they are not upfront about it they probably aren’t licenced.
+If you deal with non-licenced providers you are missing out on important protections and may have no recourse if things go wrong.

 You aren’t making an investment when you enter into a derivative, you are entering into a contract under which you will either pay or be paid money based the value or amount of something else.
 Any money you are required to deposit with the derivatives issuer is either the cost of an option or collateral to be held to cover your possible future losses – you are not “investing” that amount.

 If you are on the winning side of a trade, the money you get paid will come from whoever has lost money on the other side.
 When you are on the losing side of a trade, you’ll pay the other party.

 When entering into derivatives you need to understand not only the market risk in relation to the price or amount of the thing the derivative relates to, but also the risks and features of the derivative and the credit worthiness of your counterparty.

 Derivatives can relate to virtually anything.
 If a derivative relates to something that is traded in an unregulated market or something that is not independently verifiable, there are additional risks in relation to the potential manipulation of the value of the underlying reference price or rate.